October 29th

 Commentary:

 Bees do not discriminate.
 Whether it is a huge sunflower or a tiny little jasmine, they suck the nectar from it with the same eagerness and alertness!
-For the bee, each drop of nectar is precious and irrespective of its origin.
+For the bee, each drop of nectar is precious irrespective of its origin.
 In the end, each drop collectively makes the hive complete!

 Being conscious of one's own ignorance is the greatest step towards knowledge.
 Knowledge is power.
 Get powerful!